 2. Choose The Time Of The Day Wisely

-Now you might be thinking that the night-time is probably the best time to capture some fascinating Christmas shots as it’s dark and in resonance with the Christmas spirit; so let’s get you out of this delusion right now!
+Now you might think that the night-time is probably the best time to capture some fascinating Christmas shots as it’s dark and in resonance with the Christmas spirit, so let’s get you out of this delusion right now!
 Here’s why.

-2. And now even if you use more exposure you will get nothing but washed-out images that won’t delight you so much.
+2. Now, even with more exposure, you will get nothing but washed-out images that won’t delight you so much.

 So, what is the best possible option to go for here?

-The time of twilight or dawn is the best time to click Christmas fairy light pictures, but that does require some planning beforehand so better be on your toes if you truly wish to capture a masterpiece!
+The time of twilight or dawn is the best time to click Christmas fairy light pictures, but that does require some planning beforehand, so you better be on your toes if you genuinely wish to capture a masterpiece.